dylanljones/dylanljones/README.md

 # Hi, I'm Dylan 👋

-Currently working as a PhD student at the [Augsburg University](https://www.uni-augsburg.de/de/).
+Currently pursuing a PhD in strongly-correlated condensed matter physics at the [University of Augsburg](https://www.uni-augsburg.de/de/).
 Interested in computational physics, quantum computing and programming in general.

 ## Projects